8 WARDS, 1 DC: WORKING HAND IN HAND

 in 2011 Ms. Shuler joined the law office of Kimmel & Roxborough; former bond counsel to Mayor Sharon Pratt Kelly.
 In 2014, she made the decision to change her career path, dedicating her work to lobbying, political campaigns, and community education.

-It was during this time that Ms. Shuler discovered the criminal justice system
+It was during this time that Ms. Shuler discovered the criminal justice system is used as a tool for political advantage and suppression of progress.

 These concerns became especially evident during her work representing housing rights advocate Benoit Brookens, who previously won a million-dollar lawsuit related to rent ceilings.
 Following his advocacy, Brookens became the target of what Ms. Shuler has described as a malicious prosecution led by Cynthia Wright and Theodore Metzler in the case Brookens II v.
 United States 2018, District of Columbia Court of Appeals,Nos.
 12–CM–1807, 13–CO–937.

 After Brookens’ criminal conviction was overturned, Ms. Shuler served as lead counsel in a civil lawsuit, Brookens v.
-United States, filed against the District of Columbia, Wright, Metzler, and the law firm Covington & Burling.
+United States, filed against the District of Columbia, Wright, Metzler, and the law firm Covington & Burlington.

 Although the federal court ultimately dismissed the case for lack of sufficient proof, Ms. Shuler maintains that the broader issues raised in the case are reflected in the ongoing transformation and gentrification of communities throughout the District of Columbia; Brookens v.
 United States, Civil Action No. 12–502 (RWR).